legalize-dev/legalize-nl/nl/BWBR0049711.md

 **A207**

-**De NVKS vereist dat assurance-dossiers tenminste zeven jaar worden bewaard nadat zij zijn afgesloten.** 945 NVKS, artikel 25, lid 1e.
+**De NVKM vereist dat assurance-dossiers tenminste zeven jaar worden bewaard nadat zij zijn afgesloten.** 945 NVKM, artikel 25, lid 1e.

 (Zie Par.
 2, A8, A11, A36, A37, A38)